seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 Unless you will accompany me thither.

 **GRUMIO**
-I pray you, sir, let him go while the humour lasts.
+I pray you, sir, let him go while the humor lasts.
 O' my word, an she knew him as well as I do, she
 would think scolding would do little good upon him:
 she may perhaps call him half a score knaves or so: